How Implicit Regularization of ReLU Neural Networks Characterizes the Learned Function -- Part I: the 1-D Case of Two Layers with Random First Layer: Introduction

 \section{Introduction}

 Even though neural networks are becoming increasingly popular in supervised learning, their theoretical understanding is still very limited.
 The most important open questions in the mathematical theory of neural networks nowadays include the following:\footnote{The literature agrees with questions~\labelcref{item:Generalization,item:Gradient,item:Expressive} to be central \cite{PoggioGernalizationDeepNN2018arXiv180611379P}.
 Question~\ref{item:ProsAndCons} motivates the importance of questions~\labelcref{item:Generalization,item:Gradient,item:Expressive} by summarizing them and concluding their implications.} \begin{enumerate}[I., ref=\Roman*] \item \textbf{Generalization}: Why and under which conditions can neural networks make good predictions of the output for new unseen input data even though they have only been trained on finitely many data points?
 How does the trained function behave out of sample?
 How can one get control of over-fitting? \item \textbf{Gradient Descent}: When training neural networks, a typically very high-dimensional non-convex optimization problem is claimed to be solved by (stochastic) gradient descent quite fast.
-There is relatively good understanding of how this algorithm evolves in long term, in particular seen from the point of view of simulated annealing.
-However, what happens if the algorithm is stopped early after a realistic number of steps depending on a certain starting point? \item \textbf{Expressiveness:} How expressive are neural networks (with a finite number of nodes)? \cite{shaham2018provable,bianchini2014complexity,ITOApproxNNWithoutScale1991817,leshno1993multilayer} \item \textbf{Summary}: What are the advantages and disadvantages of different architectures?
+What happens if the algorithm is stopped early after a realistic number of steps depending on a certain starting point? \item \textbf{Expressiveness:} How expressive are neural networks (with a finite number of nodes)? \cite{shaham2018provable,bianchini2014complexity,ITOApproxNNWithoutScale1991817,leshno1993multilayer} \item \textbf{Summary}: What are the advantages and disadvantages of different architectures?
 What are the advantages and disadvantages of considering neural networks in approximation/prediction tasks compared to other methods such as Random Forests or Kernel-based Gaussian processes?
 In both theory and applications, it is of great interest to gain a precise understanding of \ref{item:ProsAndCons}, much of which could be achieved by answering \ref{item:Generalization}\crefrangeconjunction\ref{item:Expressive}. \end{enumerate}